simontree/Homely-Furnishing-AR-Vuforia/README.md

 # Homely-Furnishing-AR-Vuforia

-This is a project work within the course "special applications of computer science" of the htw berlin.
+This is a project work within the course "special applications of computer science" of the HTW berlin.